 Simple English definitions for legal terms

-Read a random definition: follow-on offering
+Read a random definition: science of legislation

 Testing-the-waters is when a company talks to certain big investors to see if they are interested in buying the company's stock before the company officially asks people to buy it.
 This is allowed by a rule called Securities Act Rule 163B, which was made by the Securities and Exchange Commission (SEC) in 2019.
 Before this rule, only certain types of companies could do this.
 Now, any company can do it as long as they only talk to certain big investors.
 This helps companies decide if they should sell their stock to the public and protects investors.